yowainwright/yowainwright.github.io/src/pages/2017-09-17-code-review-etiquette.md

 that could be caused by new race conditions!
 ```

-#### Then, imagine a similar comment, even more terse but stated with a calm demeanor, slower delivery, and a normal vocal volume—followed by a question even
+#### Then, imagine a similar comment, even more terse but stated with a calm demeanour, slower delivery, and a normal vocal volume—followed by a question even

 ```md
 There are 8 web fonts used in this mock.